otrv4/otrv4/otrv4.md

 Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the party that completes the DAKE by sending a Non-Interactive-Auth message.
-Client implementations are expected to understand this deniability risk when allowing participantss to complete a non-interactive DAKE.
+Client implementations are expected to understand this deniability risk when allowing participants to complete a non-interactive DAKE.
 They are also expected to decide how to convey this security loss to the participant.